 Training about the consequences of long term child abuse should also be available to teachers and court officials to make them more aware of the high priority that should be accorded to prevention, prohibition, rehabilitation and victim compensation.
 The root causes of child abuse need to be acknowledged and homelessness, mental health, alcohol and drugs are contributing factors that require urgent attention.
 Coordination between health, welfare and related community services is essential.
 CDP acknowledges that much child abuse occurs in family types not structured on traditional marriage.

 CDP therefore supports programs that highlight the social utility of marriage between a man and a woman, for life and to the exclusion of all others.
 Child abuse offenders are overrepresented in Aboriginal communities and it is essential that policies recognizing the cultural sensitivities of these communities be implemented.
 Recommendations made by the Gordon Inquiry that have not yet been implemented should be acted upon.
 Sentences should reflect the severity and frequency of the perpetrated abuse.
 Parole should not be available to repeat offenders.
 Parole should only be granted if the perpetrator has successfully completed a rehabilitation course, has not broken previous parole conditions and is no longer considered at risk of re-offending.

-Children are important and as they are our future need full protection:
+Children are extremely important – they are our future and need our full protection: